-Type of Violation(s) 2010-11 USPAP Citation(s) Examples (also refer to the sanction matr igating circumstances) 1st offense 2nd offense 3rd offense Example #3 Intentionally claiming property was inspected under false pretenses.
+Type of Violation(s) 2014-15 USPAP Citation(s) Examples SANCTION (also refer to the sanction matrix and aggravating and mitigating circumstances 1st offense 2nd offense 3rd offense Example #2 Intentionally leaving out the fact that the subject property is listed for sale and substantially less than the contract amount.
+Level IV Level V Example #3 Intentionally claiming property was inspected under false pretenses.
 Level IV Level V Failure to disclose things of value in connection with the procurement of an assignment.
 Conduct Failing to report any gratuity outside of the fee typically charged by the appraiser Level IV Level V Criminal Conduct Conduct Example #1 Being convicted of a crime that does not result in incarceration.
 Level IV Level V Example #2 Being convicted of a crime that does result in incarceration.
 Level V Failure to disclose interest with respect to the subject property .
 Conduct Issuing a report where the intended use of the appraisal assignment is for a foreclosure and the appraiser plans to bid on the property at auction.
 Level III Level IV Level V Failure to disclose to the client that services were provided by the appraiser regarding the subject property within the three years immediately preceding the date of the assignment.
 Conduct Failing to inform a client prior to accepting an assignment that he appraiser performed an appraisal of the subject property for another client two weeks ago.
-Level II Level III Level IV М lanagement Section Failure to disclose payment of undisclosed fees, commissions, or things of value in connection with the procurement of the assignment.
+Level II Level III Level IV Ma nagement Section Failure to disclose payment of undisclosed fees, commissions, or things of value in connection with the procurement of the assignment.
 Management Paying a real estate broker \$50 for each appraisal assignment the broker arranges but failing to report that in the report.
 Level II Level IV Level V False, deceptive or misleading advertising.
 Management Level IV Level V Level V Example #1 Advertising the an appraiser, who is also a real estate agent, will include an appraisal at no fee for mortgage lending purposes when a broker fee will be received from closing.
 Level II Level IV Level V Example #2 Advertising that an appraiser's firm guarantees the value or the client will not owe the appraiser a fee.
 Level IV Level V Accepting an assignment when the employment and/or fee to be paid is contingent upon the opinion, conclusion, or valuation reached.
 Management Example #1 Charging a fee based upon a percentage of value conclusion.
 Level IV Level V Example #2 Charging a fee based upon the appraised value.
-Level IV Level V 2 2 2 2 2 .
-Accepting an assignment based on the attainment of a stipulated result.
+Level IV Level V Accepting an assignment based on the attainment of a stipulated result.
 Management Agreeing that the appraiser will not be paid unless the loan closes (in an appraisal done for refinance) or the property taxes are reduced (in an appraisal done to challenge a reevaluation).
 Level II Level III Level IV